A direct optimization algorithm for input-constrained MPC: Feasible full-Newton IPM

+where $\gamma$ and $\theta$ denote the Lagrangian variable of the lower bound and upper bound, respectively, and $\phi$ and $\psi$ denote the slack variable of the lower bound and upper bound, respectively.

-Primal-dual IPMs utilize Newton's method to determine the search direction for solving the aforementioned nonlinear equations.
-Newton's method involves linearizing equation (\ref{eqn_KKT}) around the current iterate and then solving a system of linear equations that results from this process.
+Primal-dual IPMs use Newton's method to determine the search direction for solving these nonlinear equations.
+Newton's method involves linearizing equation \eqref{eqn_KKT} around the current iterate and then solving a system of linear equations that results from this process.
 The solution to these equations provides the search direction $(\Delta z,\Delta\gamma,\Delta\theta,\Delta\phi,\Delta\psi)$.
-A full Newton step often violates the bound $(\gamma,\theta,\phi,\psi)\geq0$ so the next iterate $(z,\gamma,\theta,\phi,\psi)+\alpha(\Delta z,\Delta\gamma,\Delta\theta,\Delta\phi,\Delta\psi)$ with a line search parameter $\alpha \in (0,1]$ is used to ensure not exceeding the bound.
-However, the straightforward application of Newton's method frequently results in small steps ($\alpha \ll 1$) before reaching the limit, which hinders significant progress toward finding a solution.
+A full-Newton step often violates the bound $(\gamma,\theta,\phi,\psi)\geq0$ so the next iterate $(z,\gamma,\theta,\phi,\psi)+\alpha(\Delta z,\Delta\gamma,\Delta\theta,\Delta\phi,\Delta\psi)$ with a line search parameter $\alpha \in (0,1]$ is used to ensure not exceeding the bound.
+The straightforward application of Newton's method frequently results in small steps ($\alpha \ll 1$) before reaching the limit, which hinders significant progress toward finding a solution.

 A popular IPM is the path-following approach.
-This involves introducing a positive parameter $\tau$ to replace equations (\ref{eqn_KKT_d}) and (\ref{eqn_KKT_e}) with the following equations,
+This involves introducing a positive parameter $\tau$ to replace \eqref{eqn_KKT_d} and \eqref{eqn_KKT_e} with the equations,